NexTa-Li/MVCSoftbody/Notes.md

 - ability to increase/ decrease mass

 - **Note**: these changes will need some serious limitations according to every other physical value the body has.

+# Fixed Bugs

+### Unknown bias towards positive infinity

+- For the longest time there has always been a bias towards the right side of the container during sustained collisions. so if theres enough bodies to fill up the entire ground, they will force each other towards the right.
+I am not sure why. (easy hack is to just set some gravity towards the left)

+- After doing some testing the only thing I can see this being caused by is somewhere in handleSoftBodyCollisions()

+- accumulating softbody collision forces makes this less apparent with larger numbers for some reason, now they flow back and forth

+- Right leaning bias (Serious bug, needs to be fixed) ~ fixed with bounding box patch

 # Data Visualization Fork